Co-Design of Collective Robotic Construction Systems in Architecture

-Collective robotic construction (CRC) is one of such newly defined fields that addresses questions of MRS for application in the Architecture, Engineering, and Construction (AEC) industry.
-This has included the exploration of teams of unmanned aerial vehicle for the assembly of foam brick towers, the development of custom machines for the creation of fibrous structures and self-replicating robots which collaborate to assemble structures out of custom voxel modules.
-As compared to existing practices in construction automation which deploy individual static industrial machines to assemble pre-planned building elements, CRC systems generally involve the development of custom machines that can fit within a suitcase, are mobile within their construction environments and can collaborate to assemble architectural structures which emerge through their creation.
-This new field introduces a series of new research question, specifically relating to the transformation of current practices and methods in the fields of AEC as CRC systems have the potential to disrupt the entire life cycle of a building from design to disassembly.
+Collective robotic construction (CRC) is a newly defined field that addresses questions of the application of multiple robot systems (MRS) in the Architecture, Engineering, and Construction (AEC) industry.
+In comparison to existing practices in construction automation, which often deploy individual static industrial machines to assemble pre-planned building elements, CRC systems generally involve the development of custom machines that can fit within a suitcase, are mobile within their construction environments and can collaborate to assemble architectural structures that emerge during their assembly.
+This new field introduces a series of research questions, specifically related to the transformation of current practices and methods in the fields of AEC, as CRC systems have the potential to disrupt the entire life cycle of a building, from design to disassembly.

 German Research Foundation (DFG), EXC 2120 IntCDC